michaeljclark/glyb/README.md

 The render interface is abstracted using a graphics API agnostic draw list.
 The draw list includes information to create all necessary textures.
-A single batch can use several fonts, access multiple font atlas bitmaps and include other 2D geometry such as line and rectangles.
+A single batch can use several fonts, access multiple font atlas bitmaps and include other 2D geometry such as lines, rectangles, circles, and ellipses.
 The batch draw commands add vertices and indicies to a pair of vertex array and index array.
 Client code can accumulate into one large draw batch or alternatively create many if they are invalidated at different frequencies.
 The following diagram shows the draw list model relationships.

 ![model](/images/model.png)
 _**Figure 1: Draw List Model Diagram**_